Quantum number assignments of light strange baryons in Regge phenomenology: Results and Discussion

-\item Our calculated ground-state masses of $\Xi$ baryon 1293 MeV ($\Xi^{0}$), 1294 MeV ($\Xi^{-}$) with $J^{P}= \frac{1}{2}^{+}$ and 1537 MeV ($\Xi^{0*}$), 1533 MeV ($\Xi^{-*}$) with $J^{P}= \frac{3}{2}^{+}$ are found to be very close to the experimentally well established masses with a few difference of MeV and also matches very well with the predictions of other theoretical models (see table \ref{tab:table4}).
-Very few states are confirmed with spin-parity in the $\Xi$ family.
-The $\Xi(1820)$ is the only negative parity state assigned with $J^{P}=\frac{3}{2}^{-}$ in PDG having mass 1823 MeV which is some what close to our predicted mass 1783 having mass difference of 85 MeV and very close 1825 MeV with a slight difference of 2 MeV only for $1^{2}P_{\frac{3}{2}}$ and $1^{4}P_{\frac{3}{2}}$ respectively.
+Experimentally, very few states are confirmed with spin-parity in the $\Xi$ family.
+The $\Xi(1820)$ is the only negative parity state assigned with $J^{P}=\frac{3}{2}^{-}$ in PDG having mass 1823 MeV which is very close our predicted mass 1825 MeV with a slight difference of 2 MeV only for $1^{4}P_{\frac{3}{2}}$ state.
 The $\Xi(2030)$ is assigned with angular momentum having value $\frac{5}{2}$, parity of this state is not confirmed yet.
-Here we predicted this state with positive parity having mass 2090 MeV belongs to $1D$ state having $J^{P} = \frac{5}{2}^{+}$.
+Here we predicted this state with positive parity having mass 2079.95$\pm$0.83 MeV belongs to $1D$ state having $J^{P} = \frac{5}{2}^{+}$.
 The $J^{P}$ value of three stared $\Xi(1950)$ state is still not confirmed in PDG.
-Our predicted mass 1934 MeV for $1^{4}P_{\frac{5}{2}}$ state is near to 1950 Mev with a mass difference of 16 MeV.
+Our predicted mass 1922.61$\pm$31.21 MeV for $1^{4}P_{\frac{5}{2}}$ state is near to 1950$\pm$15 Mev with a mass difference of 28 MeV.
+Also our predicted mass lies in the range of calculated experimental error.
 So, we predicted the spin-parity of this state to be $\frac{5}{2}^{-}$ for S = 3/2.
-The two starred state $\Xi(2250)$ is close to our estimated mass 2263 MeV with a mass difference of 13 MeV, so we predicted this state as $1D$ state with $J^{P} = \frac{7}{2}^{+}$ for $S=3/2$.
-The $\Xi(2370)$ state with two star matches exactly with our predicted mass 2370 MeV (see table \ref{tab:table12}) and also it is reasonably close to 2391 MeV (see table \ref{tab:table4}).
+The two starred state $\Xi(2250)$ is close to our estimated mass 2244.67$\pm$37.79 MeV with a mass difference of 5 MeV, so we predicted this state as $1D$ state with $J^{P} = \frac{7}{2}^{+}$ for $S=3/2$.
+The $\Xi(2370)$ state with two star matches exactly with our predicted mass 2370 MeV (see table \ref{tab:table12}) and also it is very close to 2378.01$\pm$0.89 MeV (see table \ref{tab:table4}).
 So this state may belongs to either $1^{2}F_{\frac{7}{2}}$ or $1^{4}F_{\frac{7}{2}}$ having $J^{P} = \frac{7}{2}^{-}$.
 Also, one more state $\Xi(2120)$ with one star is found to be very close to our mass 2115 MeV with a mass difference of 5 MeV (see table \ref{tab:table12}).
 Hence we can say that, this may belongs to $1D$ state with $J^{P}=\frac{5}{2}^{+}$ for $S=3/2$.
-We compared our calculated results with various theoretical approaches and they are consistent with the prediction of Refs. \cite{Faustov,Capstick,Metsch}.
-For higher excited states variation in mass differences observed with other theoretical results.
+We compared our calculated results with various theoretical approaches and they are in consistent with the prediction of them.
+The calculated masses for $1P$, $1D$, and $1F$ states are very close to the predicted masses of Ref. \cite{Faustov} with a mass difference of few MeV.
+Our results are also in consistent with the predictions of \cite{Metsch,Capstick} and shows slightly large mass difference.
+Similarly, in the ($n,M^{2}$) plane our predicted masses for low lying states are in accordance with the results of other theoretical approaches but for higher excited states variation in mass differences observed with other theoretical results. \\